 Antelope Canyon is another place you may have seen in pictures.
 It’s a stunning maze of red rock slot canyons that all ages will love exploring.

 This is one of the most popular tourist attractions in the area so you will need to book a tour in advance.
 Tours are operated by the Navajo Nation and you are unable to explore on your own.

 15. Vermilion Cliffs National Monument

-If you can’t get a tour for Antelope Canyon, try exploring nearby Vermilion Cliffs National Monument.
+If you can’t get a tour of Antelope Canyon, try exploring the nearby Vermilion Cliffs National Monument.
 The colors and rock formations here are stellar, but you must have permits to hike “The Wave” (Coyote Buttes North) and Coyote Buttes South.

 Vermillion Cliffs is managed by the BLM (Bureau of Land Management) and there is no visitors center on site.